Authenticating Your Domain on SendGrid

 Read more about domain authentication on SendGrid's documentation site.

 To follow the steps in this tutorial, you should have SendGrid integration set up for your Instance.

 To be able to log in to SendGrid, you will need your username (found in your Instance Configuration file) and your password (that you entered when you added SendGrid integration to your Instance).

-Authenticating Your Domain on SendGrid is a five-step process:
+Authenticating Your Domain on SendGrid is a four-step process:

 Step 1: Log in to SendGrid

 Go to https://app.sendgrid.com, and log in with your username and password.